-Pigeon Forge has a rich history that actually began as part of North Carolina, grew into a forging village and then a tourist city when the Great Smoky Mountains National Park was created.
-Today, there are so many attractions, restaurants and fun things to do, you’ll want to return again and again.
+Pigeon Forge has a rich history.
+In fact, did you know that it began as part of North Carolina?
+Then it grew into a forging village and a tourist city when the Great Smoky Mountains National Park was created.
+Today, there are so many attractions, restaurants, and fun things to do, you’ll want to return again and again.

 Here are our Top 6 Pigeon Forge attractions:

 Dolly Parton’s famous amusement and entertainment park is celebrating its 35th anniversary.
 Spanning 150 acres, Dollywood offers more than 40 world-class rides, high-energy entertainment, award-winning dining and the “friendliest park atmosphere in the world.”
 Dollywood wins awards for its friendliness – In September 2018, the park won Friendliest Park at Amusement Today’s annual Golden Ticket Awards for the seventh year in a row.

 Dollywood, which ranks in the Top 50 most attended theme parks worldwide, is filled with so much to do for everyone!
 With nearly 50 rides and attractions at this amusement park and water park, it usually takes at least a weekend to experience each one just once.
 There are roller coasters, thrill rides, and interactive playground experiences galore on the amusement park side.
 The Splash Country water park has lazy rivers, raging rapids, wave pools, and so much more.